nesdoug/RetroView/Readme.txt

 For standard posterization with dither effect, only adjust the R,G,B levels to the same amount (adjust the dither amount as needed.
 0 = off.
 10 = full.
 11 and 12 are a little extra, added because I saw someone using a multiplier between 1.1 and 1.2, but that produces an extra noisy image.)
+I personally think that using dither at 6-8 produces better results.

 How to achieve effects..

-to reduce color count, either change H,S,B levels or R,G,B levels.
+To reduce color count, either change H,S,B levels or R,G,B levels.
 I don't recommend that you do both at the same time.
 Setting R,G,B to 2 each will give 8 colors (2x2x2).
 Likewise, setting H,S,B to 2 each will give 8 colors.
 But with that option, all the colors will be shades of red or cyan.
-You could then adjust the minimum hue to 30 or 60 to shift the hues a bit.

 You can increase or decrease the saturation and brightness by adjusting the minimum and maximum amounts.
 Max saturation of 0 gives black and white.